Responsive solutions for Reserve readiness

 This expanded effort is designed to:

-• Deliver end-to-end installation support, from sourcing and contracting to execution and oversight
+• Deliver end-to-end support, from scoping and sourcing to invoicing and payment

 • Improve efficiency through streamlined procurement